ShShravan01/SDKAssignmentFinal/README.md

 func mapView(_ mapView: MGLMapView, viewFor annotation: MGLAnnotation) -> MGLAnnotationView? {}
 ```

-create custom Object use MGLAnnotationView
+create custom Object use MGLAnnotationView.

 ## How to plot a polyline on Mappls Map?.
 ```